 The Ali Landry film Repli-Kate revolves around this trope; the hero is in love with the beautiful Kate but far too nervous to talk to her.
 When she is accidentally cloned the hero and his roomate educate the Blank Slate clone with sterotypical guy traits like love of sports and casual sex.
 Hilarity Ensues.

-I believe they said on the commentary track to Big Fish that the Billy Crudup character's wife was supposed to be a blank slate with no biases.
+According to the filmmakers on the commentary track to Big Fish that the Billy Crudup character's wife was supposed to be a blank slate with no biases.
 That was her virtue.

 A 1970 movie, The Mind of Mr. Soames, starred Terence Stamp as a man who'd been born in a coma — and maintained in a coma until his (remarkably physically fit) thirtieth year.